Thursday, October 10, 2024

 19th century

-We arrived in Lokeren at the end of navigation, but by this time we were on the river Durme.
-The Moervaart and the Durme join forces a few kilometres north of Lokerent near the village of Daknam and from that point on the river into Lokeren becomes extremely winding and wild.
+We arrived in Lokeren at the end of navigation late in the afternoon, but by this time we were on the river Durme.
+The Moervaart and the Durme join forces a few kilometres north of town near the village of Daknam and from that point on the river into Lokeren becomes extremely winding and wild.

 It was the end of a beautiful, sunny day as well, but Koos was tired and finding a free spot in the marina provided more challenge than either of us wanted.
 We'd gone up to the end and finding nowhere to moor up, it was a question of reversing a long way back to where we'd seen a place with just enough room.